 Palma Balearic Islands, Spain Travel Guide

-Key companies within Spain include Orange, Vodafone, Movistar.
-Local SIM cards are available at the airport or mobile shops.
+Main providers in Spain include Orange, Vodafone, Movistar.
+Local SIMS are for sale at the airport or mobile shops.
 Passports needed for registration.

 Wi-Fi is widely available in Palma.
 Most hotels, cafes, and restaurants offer free Wi-Fi.
 Many public spaces also feature internet access.